richdill/Alquimista/index.md

 MCP, Model Context Protocol

-Overview and Purpose of MCP
+Overview and Purpose of MCP (Claude deep research)

 The Model Context Protocol (MCP) is an open standard (originally open-sourced by Anthropic in late 2024) designed to connect AI language models to external data and tools (Introducing the Model Context Protocol \ Anthropic).
 In essence, MCP tackles the “information silo” problem: many advanced models remain isolated from real-time data or enterprise systems, requiring custom integrations for each new data source (Introducing the Model Context Protocol \ Anthropic).
 MCP provides a universal protocol that replaces thesefragmented, one-off connectors with a single standardized interface (Introducing the Model Context Protocol \ Anthropic).
 This makes it far easier for AI assistants to pull in relevant context (from documents, databases, APIs, etc.) and produce better, more relevant responses using that data (Introducing the Model Context Protocol \ Anthropic) (Introducing the Model Context Protocol \ Anthropic).
 By establishing common rules for how AI systems access information, MCP aims to serve as a kind of “USB-C port” for AI – a plug-and-play way to attach any data source or tool to any AI model (Introduction - Model Context Protocol).
 Major AI providers have quickly rallied around MCP: Anthropic created it, and soon after OpenAI’s CEO announced support across OpenAI’s products (e.g. ChatGPT and the Agents SDK) (OpenAI adopts rival Anthropic's standard for connecting AI models to data | TechCrunch) (OpenAI adopts rival Anthropic's standard for connecting AI models to data | TechCrunch), with Google’s DeepMind similarly pledging to integrate MCP into its Gemini models and developer tools (Google to embrace Anthropic’s standard for connecting AI models to data | TechCrunch).
 In short, MCP’s purpose is to standardize context injection and tool-use for AI, enabling interoperability between AI assistants and the “systems where data lives” across different vendors (Introducing the Model Context Protocol \ Anthropic) (OpenAI adopts rival Anthropic's standard for connecting AI models to data | TechCrunch).